Skip to content

 Full acquiring, Gateway, Risk, Orchestration

 Four products under one platform.
 Adyen Acquiring handles card processing with direct bank-to-network connections.
 Adyen Gateway routes transactions to external acquirers if needed but the whole point is using Adyen's own acquiring.
 Adyen Risk Engine provides AI fraud scoring trained on the full transaction volume.
 Adyen Settlement handles multi-currency payouts to operators.
-Everything runs on a single codebase built in-house from 2006.
-No acquisitions, no legacy integrations, no stitched-together systems.
-The contrast with Worldpay, which absorbed multiple acquired companies, is stark.
+The core payment stack was built in-house from 2006.
+In April 2026, Adyen made its first-ever acquisition: Talon.One (loyalty and promotions platform) for EUR 750M.
+The contrast with Worldpay, which absorbed multiple acquired companies across its payment stack, still holds.
 For iGaming specifically, there is no dedicated gambling product.
 What you get is the same enterprise infrastructure that Meta and Uber use, configured for MCC 7995.

 Payment Methods